Isadore Gilbert Mudge

 Isadore Gilbert Mudge (March 14, 1875 – May 16, 1957) was ranked by the magazine American Libraries as one of the top 100 important leaders that libraries have had in the 20th century.
 Mudge was a defining influence on what a contemporary reference librarian is and was essential for helping organize and promote reference books for use in helping patrons find information and answers to questions.

 The only biography that exists of Isadore Gilbert Mudge is a dissertation written by Columbia student, John N. Waddell, in 1973.
 In one portion he sums up what were her ideals, “Mudge’s professional concerns were not confined to the Columbia reference department….She was constantly concerned with the problems and tools bibliographical control in the widest possible area….but herself preached the gospel of cooperative bibliographic at home and abroad, by pen and by tongue.”

 Biography

 Isadore Gilbert Mudge was raised in Brooklyn, New York, as the oldest child in her family.
 Her father was an attorney and her mother was the daughter of a University of Michigan librarian.
 She attended Brooklyn’s Adelphi Academy and then went to Cornell University for philosophy.
 She was elected to be a member of Phi Beta Kappa for being an outstanding student in her junior year.
 She was also a member of Kappa Alpha Theta, the first Greek fraternity for women.
 During her undergraduate studies she was motivated by Professor and Librarian George Lincoln Burr to pursue her own library degree.
-Mudge then went to Albany, New York, to attend the New York State Library School, where she received her “Bachelor of Library Science degree with distinction in 1900”.
+Mudge then went to Albany, New York, to attend the New York State Library School, where she received her “Bachelor of Library Science degree with distinction in 1900”, having studied under Dunkin Van Rensselaer Johnston.
 She never married or had children.